Virgin Galactic all set to fly its first tourists to the edge of space

 It will be Virgin Galactic’s seventh trip to space since 2018, the first with a ticket-holder.
 Branson, the company’s founder, hopped on board for the first full-size crew ride in 2021.
 Italian military and government researchers soared in June on the first commercial flight.
 About 800 people are currently on Virgin Galactic’s waiting list, according to the company.

 Virgin Galactic’s rocket ship launches from the belly of an airplane, not from the ground, and requires two pilots in the cockpit.
-Once the mothership reaches nearly 50,000 feet (10 miles or 15 kilometers), the space plane is released and fires its rocket motor to make the final push to just over 50 miles (80 kilometers) up.
+Once the mothership reaches about 50,000 feet (10 miles or 15 kilometers), the space plane is released and fires its rocket motor to make the final push to just over 50 miles (80 kilometers) up.
 Passengers can unstrap from their seats, float around the cabin for a few minutes and take in the sweeping views of Earth, before the space plane glides back home and lands on a runway.

 This story has been updated to correct that Goodwin paid $200,000 for his ticket, not $250,000.